ONSdigital/dp-compose/v2/stacks/auth/README.md

 # E.g. zebedee_root=/Users/your-name/zebedee-content
 zebedee_root

 # You may also need these AWS settings.
-The profile should point to sandbox.
+The profile should point to dp-sandbox.
 AWS_PROFILE
 AWS_REGION

 # You may also need the following other environment variables.
 Get the values from the relevant secrets in sandbox:

-# WEBSITE and PUBLISHING_THREAD_POOL_SIZE and TRANSACTION_STORE from the-train
+# TRANSACTION_STORE from the-train
-WEBSITE
-PUBLISHING_THREAD_POOL_SIZE
 TRANSACTION_STORE

 # ENABLE_PRIVATE_ENDPOINTS from dp-api-router